FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping_matched.md

 ## Mappings

-Before diving into identifier (URL_TO_INSERT_TERM_3541 https://fairsharing.org/search?recordType=identifier_schema)  mapping, it is important to understand the possible types of mappings that can be performed between entities.
+Before diving into identifier mapping, it is important to understand the possible types of mappings that can be performed between entities.
-While initially we might think of mapping as simply linking identical entities in different database (URL_TO_INSERT_TERM_3542 https://fairsharing.org/search?fairsharingRegistry=Database) s/format (URL_TO_INSERT_TERM_3543 https://fairsharing.org/search?recordType=model_and_format) s, sometimes related entities might also be of interest.
+While initially we might think of mapping as simply linking identical entities in different databases/formats, sometimes related entities might also be of interest.
 When these mappings might only be interesting depending on the context in which data is being used, we run into a situation that has been described as "scientific lenses" (see {footcite}`batchelor_scientific_nodate`).
 These lenses allow us to dynamically select which mappings to consider relevant and which to ignore.
 For example allowing or disallowing mappings between stereoisomers or between genes and proteins.

 Examples of types of mappings are:
-* **Content mapping**: where we are mapping the actual entities by using techniques such as BLAST in biological sequences or comparing InChI (URL_TO_INSERT_RECORD-ABBREV_3545 https://fairsharing.org/FAIRsharing.ddk9t9)  identifier (URL_TO_INSERT_TERM_3544 https://fairsharing.org/search?recordType=identifier_schema) s for chemical compounds.
+* **Content mapping**: where we are mapping the actual entities by using techniques such as BLAST in biological sequences or comparing InChI (URL_TO_INSERT_RECORD-ABBREV_1832 https://fairsharing.org/FAIRsharing.ddk9t9)  identifiers for chemical compounds.
-* **Ontology (URL_TO_INSERT_TERM_3546 https://fairsharing.org/search?recordType=terminology_artefact)  mapping**: this can either be:
+* **Ontology mapping**: this can either be:
-    * As a direct 1-to-1 mapping between equivalent terms in different ontologies (URL_TO_INSERT_TERM_3547 https://fairsharing.org/search?recordType=terminology_artefact) .
+    * As a direct 1-to-1 mapping between equivalent terms in different ontologies.
-    * As a complex m-to-m mapping between terms in different ontologies (URL_TO_INSERT_TERM_3548 https://fairsharing.org/search?recordType=terminology_artefact)  taking into account their hierarchical structure, see {footcite}.`wang_concept_2010`.
+    * As a complex m-to-m mapping between terms in different ontologies taking into account their hierarchical structure, see {footcite}.`wang_concept_2010`.
-* **Identifier (URL_TO_INSERT_TERM_3549 https://fairsharing.org/search?recordType=identifier_schema)  mapping**: The focus of this recipe.
+* **Identifier mapping**: The focus of this recipe.
 This can either be:
-    * Mapping between differently formed identifier (URL_TO_INSERT_TERM_3550 https://fairsharing.org/search?recordType=identifier_schema) s that resolve to the same entity. (e.g. the same gene with different identifier (URL_TO_INSERT_TERM_3551 https://fairsharing.org/search?recordType=identifier_schema) s under HGNC (URL_TO_INSERT_RECORD-ABBREV_3553 https://fairsharing.org/FAIRsharing.amcv1e)  (URL_TO_INSERT_RECORD-ABBREV_3554 https://fairsharing.org/FAIRsharing.29we0s)  and Ensembl (URL_TO_INSERT_RECORD-NAME_3552 https://fairsharing.org/FAIRsharing.fx0mw7) ).
+    * Mapping between differently formed identifiers that resolve to the same entity. (e.g. the same gene with different identifiers under HGNC (URL_TO_INSERT_RECORD-ABBREV_1834 https://fairsharing.org/FAIRsharing.amcv1e)  (URL_TO_INSERT_RECORD-ABBREV_1835 https://fairsharing.org/FAIRsharing.29we0s)  and Ensembl (URL_TO_INSERT_RECORD-NAME_1833 https://fairsharing.org/FAIRsharing.fx0mw7) ).
-    * Mapping between identical local identifier (URL_TO_INSERT_TERM_3556 https://fairsharing.org/search?recordType=identifier_schema) s with different namespaces (e.g. PDB (URL_TO_INSERT_RECORD-ABBREV_3558 https://fairsharing.org/FAIRsharing.9y4cqw)  where there exist regional mirrors of the database (URL_TO_INSERT_TERM_3555 https://fairsharing.org/search?fairsharingRegistry=Database)  so accesion/local identifier (URL_TO_INSERT_TERM_3557 https://fairsharing.org/search?recordType=identifier_schema)  is the same but namespace is different).
+    * Mapping between identical local identifiers with different namespaces (e.g. PDB (URL_TO_INSERT_RECORD-ABBREV_1836 https://fairsharing.org/FAIRsharing.9y4cqw)  where there exist regional mirrors of the database so accesion/local identifier is the same but namespace is different).
-    * Mapping between entities that are related enough to be usefully connected (e.g. linking informat (URL_TO_INSERT_TERM_3559 https://fairsharing.org/search?recordType=model_and_format) ion on proteins, genes, RNA and reporter sequences for these).
+    * Mapping between entities that are related enough to be usefully connected (e.g. linking information on proteins, genes, RNA and reporter sequences for these).
-    * Mapping between database (URL_TO_INSERT_TERM_3560 https://fairsharing.org/search?fairsharingRegistry=Database) s containing different informat (URL_TO_INSERT_TERM_3563 https://fairsharing.org/search?recordType=model_and_format) ion about the same entity (e.g. links between the protein sequence database (URL_TO_INSERT_TERM_3561 https://fairsharing.org/search?fairsharingRegistry=Database)  UniProt and the protein 3D structure database (URL_TO_INSERT_TERM_3562 https://fairsharing.org/search?fairsharingRegistry=Database)  PDB (URL_TO_INSERT_RECORD-ABBREV_3564 https://fairsharing.org/FAIRsharing.9y4cqw) ).
+    * Mapping between databases containing different information about the same entity (e.g. links between the protein sequence database UniProt and the protein 3D structure database PDB (URL_TO_INSERT_RECORD-ABBREV_1837 https://fairsharing.org/FAIRsharing.9y4cqw) ).

 ---